danReynolds/MUS246/lec3.md

 * Early experiment with camera effects
 * *A Trip to the Moon* (1902)

-Starts making very long, over 10 ninutes in length sometimes, first extravagant sets, costumes, special effects.
+Starts making very long, over 10 minutes in length sometimes, first extravagant sets, costumes, special effects.

 He actually did coloured movies in 1902.
 He had the films hand painted, since colored film did not exist.
 Hand painting each frame of a 10 minute film is crazy.
 Making a copy of it was also impractical.